ppy/osu-wiki/news/2023/2023-02-12-community-choice-2022-results.md

 ![](https://assets.ppy.sh/contests/162/header.jpg)

 In case you missed it, the Community Choice polls are an extra special event we host each year where the community huddles close and votes for their favourite maps from the past year.
-The mapping community gets an nod in their very own Mapper's Favourite category, which counts only the votes of anyone who's ever Ranked a beatmap or guest difficulty.
+The mapping community gets a nod too in their very own Mapper's Favourite category, which counts only the votes of anyone who's ever ranked a beatmap or guest difficulty.

 Let's get stuck straight into the results: